Cornell Law School: Degree programs

 The JD/Master en Droit lasts four years and prepares graduates for admission to the bar in the United States and France.
-The JD/M.LL.P is three years old and conveys a mastery of German and European law and practices.
-The JD/Master in Global Business Law lasts three years.

 Cornell Law School runs two summer institutes overseas, providing Cornell Law students with unique opportunities to engage in rigorous international legal studies.
 The Cornell-Université de Paris I Summer Institute of International and Comparative Law at the Sorbonne in Paris, France offers a diverse curriculum in the historic Sorbonne and Centre Panthéon (Faculté de Droit) buildings at the heart of the University of Paris I: Panthéon-Sorbonne.
 Coursework includes international human rights, comparative legal systems, and international commercial arbitration.
 French language classes are also offered.

 In 2006, Cornell Law School announced that it would launch a second summer law institute, the new Workshop in International Business Transactions with Chinese Characteristics in Suzhou, China.
 In partnership with Bucerius Law School (Germany) and Kenneth Wang School of Law at Soochow University (China), Cornell Law provides students from the United States, Europe, and China with an academic forum in which they can collaborate on an international business problem.

 Rankings

 Cornell Law School was ranked 2nd in the 2023 Above the Law rankings, which prioritizes career outcomes above all other factors.
 In 2023, Cornell Law was ranked 1st (in a tie) with an "A+" rating by The National Jurist in the "Best Schools for Law Firm Employment" listing.
-The school ranked 13th in the 2023-2024 U.S. News & World Report Law School rankings.
+The school ranked 13th in the 2026 U.S. News & World Report Law School rankings.